victormeoww/heriran67/content/posts-en/2025-05-25-spring-by-sea.md

 Being alive and speaking and whole—that is defiance too.

 The pomegranate trees are blooming.
 The sea is blue today.
-I am eighteen years old and I am still here.
+I am seventeen years old and I am still here.